Funding AI for Good: A Call for Meaningful Engagement: Related Work

 \subsubsection{Balanced Approaches}

 A \textit{balanced} approach is grounded in the understanding of problems faced by specific communities, in addition to leveraging emerging technology's capacities.
-Community-collaborative approaches (CCA) are central to a \textit{balanced} approach.
-A systematic review by Cooper et al. defines CCA as projects that ``involve collaboration with community stakeholders as co-researchers throughout the research process while investigating complex problems of concern to the community (e.g., social and health-related), and developing novel technologies or sociotechnical solutions''~\cite{cooper_systematic_2022}.
+Community collaborative approaches (CCA) are central to a \textit{balanced} approach.
+A systematic review by \citet{cooper_systematic_2022} defines CCA as projects that ``involve collaboration with community stakeholders as co-researchers throughout the research process while investigating complex problems of concern to the community (e.g., social and health-related), and developing novel technologies or sociotechnical solutions''.
 CCA includes work in participatory design (e.g.,~\cite{delgado_participatory_2023, bondi_envisioning_2021}), community-based participatory research (e.g.~\cite{wan_community-driven_2023, liang_surfacing_2023, strohmayer_technologies_2017}), and action research (e.g.,~\cite{hayes_relationship_2011, le_dantec_design_2016, lemaire_participatory_2011, balestrini_understanding_2014}).
-Projects that follow CCA are more likely to create lasting social impact because they have community support and input from the start~\cite{gandhi_digital_2007} and \textit{amplify} positive values already present in the community~\cite{toyama_geek_2015}.~\citet{brown_why_2019} emphasize the necessity of ``the full inclusion of all relevant parties in every aspect of the project'' to ensure project success.
+Projects that follow CCA are more likely to create lasting social impact because they have community support and input from the start~\cite{gandhi_digital_2007} and because they \textit{amplify} positive processes already present in the community~\cite{toyama_geek_2015}. \citet{brown_why_2019} emphasize the necessity of ``the full inclusion of all relevant parties in every aspect of the project'' to ensure project success.